-I'm building a PC as a charitable donation for a YouTube channel I like, namely Learn Engineering (LE for short).
-LE's goal is to produce high quality educational videos which explain complex engineering topics in a simple manner, with the intention of fostering wider enthusiasm for engineering in general.
-The three guys who create these videos work for an engineering company in Pune, India (so the shipping cost alone is a relevant factor, probably around 100 UKP via courier).
+I have built a PC as a charitable donation for a YouTube channel I like, namely Learn Engineering (LE for short).
+LE produces high quality educational videos which explain complex engineering topics in a simple manner, with the intention of fostering wider enthusiasm for engineering in general.
+The guys who create these videos work for an engineering company in Pune, India (so the shipping cost alone is a relevant factor, which in the event turned out to be 130 UKP by courier).

 One can support LE directly on Patreon (I signed up; look for me at the end of their newer videos, I'm wearing an eBid T-shirt), but I decided I wanted to help much more directly.
 The reason for this is that I have long believed the field of engineering, along with related sciences & disciplines such as materials science, is sorely undervalued in the modern world, often pushed aside by other fields which garner greater publicity and funding, so I couldn't pass up the chance to help out.
 After talking at length with Sabin Mathew at LE, I concluded that even a moderate spend on a careful selection of parts (most used, some new) would produce a far better system than they have at the moment.
-Of course it would be great to send them something totally up to date like an X99 system or even a dual-XEON, but cost-wise that's not viable (I can't afford the latest tech for myself! :D)
+Of course it would be great to send them something totally up to date like an X299 system or even a dual-XEON, but cost-wise that's not viable.

 The aim of this page is to appeal for help from others to assist in covering the cost of what I'm building for LE, whether that's in the form of direct monetary donations, parts I can use in the build itself, or absolutely anything at all which I can sell to help fund the parts I want to buy.
-I now have almost all of the parts for the build (using a motherboard based on the Intel Z68 chipset), the final item if I can get one being a secondary GPU to enhance rendering performance; even so, the more help I receive with this, the less I'll have to eat noodles. :D However, if by some chance I end up with enough donations, parts, stuff to sell, etc. to actually fund something much better instead (like an X79 build), then I'll certainly do that, but at the moment I'd rather be realistic.
-I have considerable experience building PCs from used hardware (I do lots of benchmarking), offering as it can a way to gain access to good performance for a greatly reduced budget target, the key being to exploit the previous generation of high-end tech which used to be very expensive.
+I now have all of the parts for the build (using a motherboard based on the Intel X79 chipset), I just need to sort out the overclock config and the OS setup; even so, the more help I receive with this, the less I'll have to eat noodles. :D I have considerable experience building PCs from used hardware (I do lots of benchmarking), offering as it can a way to gain access to good performance for a greatly reduced budget target, the key being to exploit the previous generation of high-end tech which used to be very expensive.
 Naturally though for this build I will make no profit at all.

-I originally wanted to send the system to LE during Sept., but alas family events meant this was impossible, so at present it's more likely I'll be posting the system towards the end of November (the best laid plans... family events have pushed this into Dec now).
-Many of the parts I had already bought, intending to use them for systems I was going to sell, but I'm using them for this donated build instead; this includes the motherboard, CPU, case, disks, one of the SSDs, fans and PSU.
-Other parts I've bought in more recent weeks.
+I originally wanted to send the system to LE during Sept.
+2016, but alas family events meant this was impossible; atm I plan on shipping the system before the end of Nov/2017.
+Many of the parts I had already bought, intending to use them for systems I was going to sell, but I'm using them for this donated build instead; this includes the motherboard, CPU, case, disks, one of the SSDs, fans and PSU, though some of these were changed as the build progressed.
+Other parts I've bought in more recent times.
 Note that I don't have any specific target as such as to how much to raise, since I'm going to send them the system anyway, but clearly the more I can raise the easier it will be on my own pockets.
 If I should end up with a surplus, I'll use whatever's left over either to increase the spec, or for some future charity build instead (I'm sure I'll help other channels aswell).
 Perhaps I could grow this idea over time into a regular thing, who knows.

-My goal is to send them something with at least double the CPU rendering performance, but more importantly a system with far greater GPU speed, especially for GPU accelerated rendering in Blender, achieved by installing more than one GPU (I'm not sure yet, but it may end up being as much as two orders of magnitude faster).
+My goal was to send them something with at least double the CPU rendering performance (in the event it was four times faster), but more importantly a system with far greater GPU speed, especially for GPU accelerated rendering in Blender, achieved by installing more than one GPU (the two GTX 980s I fitted are about two orders of magnitude faster than their existing GT 610).
 The system will also have a lot more RAM, SSDs, Enterprise SATA storage, provision for easy system backup and some other extras I'll mention later.

 Parts Donations To Use Or Sell

-See below for the build I'm planning to do, but I welcome anything that can be used instead that's better, or likewise any item at all which I can sell to help fund this build (does not have to be computer related).
-So far one person has supplied some SGI RAM (some of which I've already sold on forums.nekochan.net), another has sent me some old PC gfx cards to sell, and of course I'm going to wade through my own stuff to see what I can sell off (I have at least two dozen items to add to the for-sale list below, which I will do next week).
+See below for the build I've done; I welcome any item at all which I can sell to help fund this build (does not have to be computer related).
+So far one person has supplied some SGI RAM (some of which I've already sold on forums.nekochan.net), another has sent me some old PC gfx cards to sell, and of course I'm going to wade through my own stuff to see what I can sell off (I have at least two dozen items to add to the for-sale list below).
 Please contact me by email or phone if you can help (details above, or my full contact info page is here).
 I suspect this is probably the easiest way most people may be able to assist with this build.

-You can use PayPal (use the Family/Friends Option if possible, funded by a normal positive balance; my PayPal ID is firstname.lastname@example.org), bank transfer, cheque, etc. Please contact me by email or phone for details.
+You can use PayPal (feel free to send whatever you wish to my new paypal.me address), bank transfer, cheque, etc. Please contact me by email or phone for details.

-NB: If I was building all this using the latest Z170 technology from all-new parts, the cost would be well over 2000 UKP, though that would pose a problem for the SD capture card since modern motherboards don't have normal PCI slots.
+NB: If I was building all this using the latest equivalent technology from all-new parts, the cost would be well over 3000 UKP.
 As it is, the above system should be very potent, and a huge improvement over their existing PC.
-To give you some idea, at 5GHz an i7 2700K has the same muiltithreaded performance as a stock-speed Skylake i7 6700K (scores 880 for Cinebench R15; see my benchmark page for comparisons, and note the page should be viewed with Page Style set to None from the View menu in your browser, or check this HTML version instead).
+Note that when I first wrote this summary I suggested that the original 3930K would give a Cinebench R15 score of around 1100, but fitting the XEON instead has improved on this greatly, resulting in a final score of 1386 (that's faster than a stock Coffee Lake 8700K); see my benchmark page for comparisons, and note the page should be viewed with Page Style set to None from the View menu in your browser.

 I'm very familiar with Antec 300/302 cases, I've used them in numerous builds.
 The 302 has an extra side panel grill behind the motherboard so one can fit a fan specifically for cooling the underside of the motherboard.
 Since the PC will be used in a warm environment, the added cooling will help.
 Despite liking the 302 case though, I've never liked Antec's fans, so I replace them with better models, usually Nanoxia Deep Silence (NDS) or Corsair fans (both are low-noise; NDS are almost as good as Nanoxia but are 50% cheaper).
 The upper intake fan inparticular is replaced with an NDS 140mm PWM (works better, but less noise).
 Note the 2nd picture above was taken before I cleaned the case.